 At the beginning of the master's, Cinzia Gianfiori, Academic Program Manager SAS Italy, introduced me to the SCYP (SAS Certified Young Professional) initiative and gave me indications on how to prepare for SAS Base Programming Specialist certification.

-SCYP is an opportunity offered by SAS that provides students with free support material for the exam.
-The master's, which is in collaboration with SAS, monitored my preparation level, and in July I was finally given the opportunity to take the certification exam for free.
+SCYP is an opportunity offered by SAS that provides students with support material for the exam.
+The master's, which is in collaboration with SAS, monitored my preparation level, and in July I was finally given the opportunity to take the certification exam.

 How was your experience with the SCYP program?

 I found this initiative very useful and used it extensively right from the start.
 SCYP allows you to study with and effective e-learning courses.
 Thanks to these courses, after a couple of weeks I was able to easily use many of SAS features.
 I think it's a great program, well-structured, and students can rely on it to prepare for the exam in the best possible way.

 What do you think about SAS programming – maybe also with respect to R or Python?

 Before the master's, I had learned to use R and Python on my own, with some difficulty.
 The approach to SAS, however, was less difficult.
 I think SAS is an intuitive language, with strict procedures, which makes it both accessible and capable of complex analysis.
 Compared to other open source software, SAS provides complete and well-structured data analysis procedures that make it an excellent solution for most businesses.